MonkeManX/monkemanx.github.io/content/articles/Philosophy_Timeline.md

 **Summary:**
 Most widely known for developing the theory of *Utilitarianism*, the belief that what is moral is what maximizes happiness and minimizes suffering.
 In his work *On Liberty*, he argued that society should allow individuals the maximum possible freedom unless their actions harm others.

-Feel free to let me know if you need any more adjustments!
 **1889 CE [Martin Heidegger](https://en.wikipedia.org/wiki/Martin_Heidegger)**
 **Media:** [My Dinner with Andre](/tangled_thoughts/dinner_with_andre/)
 **Summary:**